undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Why this place

-A Guarda sits at the southernmost tip of Galicia, where the Río Miño empties into the Atlantic and the Spanish shore comes within a few hundred metres of Portugal.
-It is a town of roughly ten thousand people whose economy has always been the sea: the fishing fleet still works out of the old port, the morning fish market is a real transaction rather than a performance, and the lobster — caught locally in the Atlantic — is eaten seriously at festivals and in the town's restaurants.
+Ten thousand people, one fishing fleet, and Portugal a few hundred metres across the water.
+A Guarda holds the southernmost tip of Galicia, where the Río Miño empties into the Atlantic, and its economy has always been the sea.
+The fleet still works out of the old port.
+The morning fish market is a real transaction, not a performance.
+And the lobster, caught locally in the Atlantic, is eaten seriously at festivals and in the town's restaurants.

 Above the town, Monte de Santa Trega (also written Santa Tecla) rises to 341 metres.
 On its slopes and summit sits the Castro de Santa Trega, one of the best-preserved and most-visited Iron Age hillforts in Galicia.
-Inhabited from around the 6th century BC into the early centuries AD, the site has been excavated systematically since the 1980s; the circular stone foundations of hundreds of dwellings are visible, and a section of the site has been reconstructed with round-house structures that give a concrete sense of what the Castro culture looked like at its height.
+Inhabited from around the 6th century BC into the early centuries AD, the site has been excavated systematically since the 1980s.
+The circular stone foundations of hundreds of dwellings are visible, and one section has been reconstructed with round-house structures that give a concrete sense of what the Castro culture looked like at its height.
 From the summit, the view takes in the full width of the river mouth, the Atlantic horizon, the hills of the Minho region of northern Portugal, and the Portuguese town of Caminha directly opposite.
 A small archaeological museum on the hilltop houses finds from the site.

 When to go

-May, June, September, and October are the best months.
-The Atlantic climate keeps A Guarda mild throughout the year, but summer — July and August — brings the highest visitor numbers, particularly pilgrims on the Portuguese Coastal Way of the Camino de Santiago, who cross or arrive here in numbers.
-The Festa da Langosta (Lobster Festival), declared a Festival of Tourist Interest in Galicia, takes place on the first weekend of July and is worth timing a visit around: the port fills with stalls, lobster is cooked in quantity, and the atmosphere is genuinely local rather than touristic.
-September is quieter, the light is excellent, and the Castro de Santa Trega is less crowded.
+Aim for May, June, September or October.
+The Atlantic climate keeps A Guarda mild throughout the year, but July and August bring the heaviest visitor numbers, particularly pilgrims on the Portuguese Coastal Way of the Camino de Santiago, who cross or arrive here in numbers.
+One date is worth planning around: the Festa da Langosta (Lobster Festival), declared a Festival of Tourist Interest in Galicia, on the first weekend of July.
+The port fills with stalls and lobster is cooked in quantity; the crowd is mostly local.
+September has fewer people and excellent light, and the Castro de Santa Trega is less crowded.
 The Miño estuary is important for birdlife on Atlantic migration routes; October is a good month for waterbirds on the river beaches.

 How to get there

 A Guarda has no railway station.
-The honest route is: train to Vigo (Vigo-Urzáiz station is on the Atlantic Axis high-speed line connecting Porto, Vigo, Pontevedra, and Santiago de Compostela), then bus from Vigo bus station to A Guarda.
+The realistic route runs through Vigo: train to Vigo-Urzáiz (on the Atlantic Axis high-speed line connecting Porto, Vigo, Pontevedra, and Santiago de Compostela), then bus from Vigo bus station to A Guarda.
 The operator is Lugove (lugove.gal), which replaced the former ATSA concession around 2021 and runs several departures daily; the journey takes approximately 1 hour 40 minutes.
-Lugove serves the route either via the coast road through Oia and Baiona, or via the inland road through Tui — check which service you are boarding.
+Some services run via the coast road through Oia and Baiona, others inland through Tui, so check which you are boarding.
 From Portugal, the town of Caminha is directly opposite across the Miño: the traditional public ferry is currently suspended due to river silting, but a private river-crossing service (Xacobeo Transfer / Taxi Mar Caminha) operates April to October for approximately €6–9, taking around 10 minutes.
 Caminha has its own rail connection on the Portuguese Minho Line.
-Car is not required for the town itself; a car helps for exploring the broader Costa Vella coastline.
+The town itself needs no car; one helps for exploring the broader Costa Vella coastline.

 Where to stay

-Accommodation in A Guarda is small-scale and limited — this is a minor town, not a resort.
-The standout option is the Convento de San Benito, a restored historic convent with sea and estuary views, exposed stone walls, and individually decorated rooms; it is consistently cited as the best address in town (to verify current operation and booking).
+Accommodation is small-scale.
+A Guarda is a minor town, not a resort, and there is no large hotel.
+The standout option is the Convento de San Benito, a restored historic convent with sea and estuary views, exposed stone walls and individually decorated rooms; it is consistently cited as the best address in town (to verify current operation and booking).
 Beyond the convent, the choice is small pensions and self-catering apartments, many in the old fishing quarter close to the port.
-There is no large hotel.
-For visitors using A Guarda as a base to walk sections of the Portuguese Coastal Way, the town has pilgrim hostels (albergues); Albergue O Peirao is specifically set up for arrivals by river crossing from Caminha.
-Booking ahead is advisable in July (festival period) and during Semana Santa; outside those windows, last-minute availability is usually fine.
+Visitors walking sections of the Portuguese Coastal Way will find pilgrim hostels (albergues); Albergue O Peirao is specifically set up for arrivals by river crossing from Caminha.
+Reserve early for the first weekend of July, when the lobster festival fills the town, and for Semana Santa.
+Outside those windows, last-minute availability is usually fine.

 What to eat

-Lobster is the headlining product and A Guarda calls itself the lobster capital of Galicia — the Atlantic lobster (langosta) caught here is a different and considered superior animal to the farmed varieties found elsewhere.
-Beyond lobster, the port supplies the full Atlantic Galician range: percebes (gooseneck barnacles), nécoras (velvet crabs), zamburiñas (small scallops), pulpo (octopus), and fresh fish.
-The morning fish market at the port is the place to understand what is in season.
-Restaurants cluster along the harbour and in the old quarter; the quality is uniformly based on the freshness of the catch rather than culinary ambition.
-Albariño from the Rías Baixas DO — the local white wine from the Atlantic-facing vineyards — is the natural pairing; the broader Galician wine tradition includes Godello and Mencía reds from the interior.
+Lobster heads the menu.
+A Guarda calls itself the lobster capital of Galicia, and the Atlantic lobster (langosta) caught here is a different animal, considered superior to the farmed varieties found elsewhere.
+Beyond it, the port supplies the full Atlantic Galician range: percebes (gooseneck barnacles), nécoras (velvet crabs), zamburiñas (small scallops), pulpo (octopus), fresh fish.
+The morning fish market at the port shows you what is in season.
+Restaurants cluster along the harbour and in the old quarter, and the quality rests on the freshness of the catch rather than culinary ambition.
+The natural pairing is Albariño from the Rías Baixas DO, the local white wine from the Atlantic-facing vineyards; the broader Galician wine tradition includes Godello and Mencía reds from the interior.
 The Turismo A Guarda website (turismoaguarda.es) lists current restaurants; individual names require field verification.

 What to do

-Climb Monte de Santa Trega: allow two to three hours for the ascent on foot from the town (a road also runs to the top for those who prefer).
+Climb Monte de Santa Trega on foot; allow two to three hours for the ascent (a road also runs to the top).
 Walk the excavated Castro de Santa Trega and visit the archaeological museum on the summit.
-The view from the top — river mouth, ocean, Portugal — is one of the finest in southwest Galicia.
-Walk the waterfront and the old quarter of the fishing town, passing the Monument to the Sailor and the chavolas (traditional fishermen's huts).
-Take the river crossing to Caminha (Portugal) for a half-day: the Portuguese town has its own medieval quarter and is a Minho Line rail junction.
+From the top you watch the river mouth open into the ocean with Portugal on the far bank, one of the finest views in southwest Galicia.
+Down in town, walk the waterfront and the old quarter, passing the Monument to the Sailor and the chavolas, the traditional fishermen's huts.
+Take the river crossing to Caminha for a half-day: the Portuguese town has its own medieval quarter and is a Minho Line rail junction.
 In July, attend the Festa da Langosta.
-Birdwatchers should explore the river beaches — O Muiño and A Lamiña — for estuary and migratory species.
-The Portuguese Coastal Way of the Camino de Santiago passes through A Guarda; walking even one stage south to the Portuguese border gives context to the river geography.
+Birdwatchers should head for the river beaches at O Muiño and A Lamiña.
+The Portuguese Coastal Way passes through A Guarda; walking even one stage south to the Portuguese border gives context to the river geography.

 Respect

 A Guarda is a working port town, not a museum of Galician fishing life.
-The fish market is a genuine commercial operation; visit early, observe without obstructing, and buy something if the opportunity presents itself.
-The Castro de Santa Trega is an active archaeological site: stay on the marked paths, do not enter cordoned excavation areas, and treat the reconstructed structures as the educational resource they are, not as a photo backdrop requiring rearrangement.
-The river crossing to Caminha is operated by small private services with limited capacity; book ahead in season and respect cancellations in poor weather — the Miño at the mouth is a serious tidal estuary.
-Lobster is expensive because it is scarce and caught by hand; the price at the festival reflects real supply, not tourist inflation.
+The fish market is a commercial operation; visit early and observe without obstructing, and buy something if the opportunity presents itself.
+The Castro de Santa Trega is an active archaeological site: stay on the marked paths and keep out of cordoned excavation areas.
+The reconstructed structures are an educational resource, not a photo backdrop to rearrange.
+The river crossing to Caminha runs on small private boats with limited capacity.
+Reserve a place in season, and accept cancellations in poor weather; the Miño at the mouth is a serious tidal estuary.
+Lobster is expensive because it is scarce and caught by hand, so the festival price reflects real supply, not tourist inflation.
 The Galician language (galego) is widely spoken alongside Spanish; a greeting in galego (bos días / boas tardes) is appreciated.

 Practical notes